sovrynn/ecdo/1-ADHOC-EVIDENCE/frequency/README.md

 ## Current Hypothesis - 3700 years

 The current hypothesis is that the ECDO may occur approximately every 3700 years.
+Note that there is uncertainty in many of these dates.

 First of all, 1700 BC (~3700 years ago) appears to be a very historically significant time:
 - Many records of a "natural disaster" event - from Crete, Turkey, Pakistan (Mohenjo-Daro), Tiahuanaco, Easter Island (`ancient-myths`)